FalconEthics/E-DIA/README.md

 ## Acknowledgments

-E-DIA was created by [Your Name] to simplify the process of managing image collections.
+E-DIA was created to simplify the process of managing image collections.
 Special thanks to the open-source community for their contributions and support.

 **Disclaimer**: This tool is provided as-is, and the developer is not responsible for any data loss or unintended consequences.
 Use it responsibly and with caution.